ahmsay/Solidvessel/README.md

 You can import <b>extra/online-shopping-app.postman_collection.json</b> file in Postman to test the application.

 ## Project Details
 My main goal is to learn about microservices, so I kept the domain part of the project as simple as possible.
 The project is about recording transactions of a shopping application.
-The relations about entities are: One customer can have multiple payments and orders, each order has a payment and one payment can have multiple products.
+The relations about entities are: One customer can have multiple payments and orders, each order is related to a payment and one payment can have multiple products.
 ### Client Services
 There are four client services: account service, inventory service, payment service and order service.
-Each of them has their own database (Currenlty H2).
+Each of them has their own database (Currenlty H2, an in-memory database).
 ### Communication and Service Discovery
+When a service needs to get information which is stored in another service, it sends an HTTP request to that service.
+Therefore, the url of the service must be known.
+But url depends on where the application is.
+It can be in a local machine, or a container, or deployed in a server.
+So how do we know the correct url to send our request?
+Actually, we don't need to.
+This is where service discovery comes in.
 ### Configuration

 ### Docker